Student Conduct Code

 Article IV: Proscribed Conduct

 Generally, college jurisdiction and discipline shall apply to conduct which occurs

 on or off college premises, including in online and electronic spaces, and which adversely

 affects the college community and the pursuit of its objectives.

 B. Conduct – Rules and Regulations

-- Cheating, plagiarism or other forms of academic dishonesty.
+- Cheating, plagiarism, violations of testing protocols, or any other form of academic

 - Furnishing false information to any college official or faculty member.